 As long as it doesn’t rain or snow, an air parcel will move up and down a moist adiabat as long as it is in a cloud and will move up and down a dry adiabat when w < ws below the LCL.

-- If the air parcel descends, it will descend along the moist adiabat until it reaches the LCL in temperature and more of the water evaporates or sublimates into the vapor phase.
-Just below the LCL, all of the water will be vapor and the air parcel temperature will descend down the dry adiabat and the water vapor mixing ratio will be constant.
+- If the air parcel, containing the liquid or ice that was formed, descends, it will move along the moist adiabat until it again reaches the LCL, at which point all of the liquid water or ice will have evaporated or sublimed.
+Just below the LCL, all of the water will be vapor and the air parcel will descend along the dry adiabat and the water vapor mixing ratio will be constant.

 The following is a summary for air parcel ascent and descent:

-- Move the parcel up the dry adiabat that intercepts T.
+- Starting at the first point, move the parcel up the dry adiabat.

-- Move w up the constant w line.
+- Starting at the second point, move the parcel up the constant-w line.
 Note that Td is continually changing, so use w.

-- Where the two lines intercept is the Lifting Condensation Level (LCL).
+- Where the two lines intersect is the LCL.

 - A cloud will form.